 What is the definition for a physical change?
-What is the definition for a chemical change?

-- - What are some signs that a chemical reaction is taking place?
+What is the definition for a shoulded about 2 What is the definition for a chemical change?
+What are some signs that a chemical reaction is taking place?

 Put a tick in the correct box for each example